Links on Android Authority may earn us a commission. Learn more.

 - Still a bit on the expensive side

-Amazon Fire TV Omni series: The best Fire TVs
+Amazon Fire TV Omni QLED: The best Fire TV

 - Fire TV OS has a bit of a learning curve

 Roku OS is used by many manufacturers, including Hisense, Philips, and Walmart’s Onn brand.
 The best Roku TVs, however, are still made by TCL.
-The 6 Series includes 55-, 65-, and 75-inch models, and offers the best mix of high-end features and affordability.
+The 6-Series includes 55-, 65-, and 75-inch sizes, and represents a step up from the 5-Series without breaking the bank.

-Distinguishing the 6 Series from the 5 is the combination of quantum dots with Mini-LED technology, offering even better contrast, if still short of OLED.
+Distinguishing the 6-Series from the 5 is the combination of QLED with Mini-LED technology, offering even better contrast, if still short of OLED.
 It also comes with features like a Game Mode, and support for Alexa and Google Assistant.
 Be aware that TCL sells a version with Google TV, so don’t get models confused.

 - Roku OS is easy to use